-Do you have questions?
-Please read first the FAQ under the form or contact us and we will let you know asap.
+If you have questions, please read first the FAQ under the form or contact us and we will get back to you as soon as possible .

 Do I need rowing experience?

 This is an introductory level course.
 Most participants have never set foot in a rowing shell before their first class.